gchq/Vanguard/CONTRIBUTING.md

 Note that some tests are non-deterministic and as such may occasionally fail due to randomness.
 Please try running them again before raising an issue.

+### Testing before releases to PyPI

+Before a release is issued on PyPI, all tests for Vanguard will be run on a GPU machine.
+This avoids having to incorporate GPU runners into the CI/CD, but still tests issues that can arise with torch and gpytorch.
+However, note that code pushed to main may not necessarily have been tested on a GPU machine until a release to PyPI is made.
+If you observe any issues on GPU machines using the code, please raise an issue detailing the behaviour, and create a PR with the relevant fix if possible.

 ## Examples

 Writing an example notebook for new functionality is encouraged, as it improves understanding of a technique.